Inwerpsel/use-theme-editor/README.md

 - Better organizing of themes.
 - Personal editor theme that is applied separately from the theme that is being edited. (detect own stylesheets?)
 - Use sourcemap location and edits to auto generate a PR.
-- List all elements that were hidden with `display: none`, currently no easy way to unhide after control loses focus.
+- Improve elements with a hidden or hard to access state
 - Make keyboard shortcuts work when focus is inside the frame.
 - Ensure button elements are used where appropriate.
 - Better text inputs (clear button, debounce where needed, reliably prevent capitalization)